NeXTormer/NeverSkip-Landingpage/_pages/spacegame-privacypolicy.md

 ## How do we collect your data?
 ### You directly provide Our Company with most of the data we collect.
 We collect data and process data when you:

-- Sign up in our app ("Frederic")
-- Enter any data in our app (for example fitness data, your name, profile pictures, goals, and so on)
+- Enter any data in our app (score, username)
 - Open the app (analytics data only)

 ## How will we use your data?